There are loads of free project management software tools in the market.

 - Take data-informed decisions with Reports

-When you need specific numbers and more information on how your team is performing, Zepel gives you a cumulative chart of everything that’s happening in your project and an activity feed to know exactly what’s happening.
-And with burn up and burn down reports, you can track how much progress you’ve made either by estimation points or by simple count.
+When you need specific numbers and more information on how your team is performing, Zepel gives you a cumulative flow diagram of everything that’s happening in your squad and an activity feed to know exactly what’s happening.
+And with burnup and burndown charts, you can track how much progress you’ve made either by estimation points or by simple count.

 - Integrations to fit right into your daily workflow

-Zepel integrates with the softwares you already love and use every day - Slack, Github, Bitbucket, and Gitlab.
+Zepel integrates with the softwares you already love and use every day - Slack, GitHub, Bitbucket, and Gitlab.
 PR got merged?
 Zepel will autocomplete it for you.
-Need to update your team on Slack?
+Need to update your company on Slack?
 It’s done.
 Automagically!

 - Several other features for free

-JIRA is perhaps the industry standard most organizations decide to use once the team becomes big despite the strong feelings team members usually have against it.
-It is effective in issue tracking and comes with a load of features.
+JIRA is perhaps the industry standard most organizations decide to use once the company becomes big despite the strong feelings team members usually have against it.

 - Scrum and Kanban Boards